-If your bill does not list your diagnosis, it’s important that you take the time to accurately and thoroughly fill out the section of the form asking for this particular information (Section 2, as of July 2019).
+If your bill doesn’t list your diagnosis, take the time to accurately and thoroughly fill out the section of the form asking for this particular information (Section 2, as of July 2019).

 Medicare Assignment Issues and Part B Claim Forms